rexresearch

 been unknown in the animal kingdom has been found for the first

-time in a readily available product, Activity attributable to the
+time in a readily available product, Activity attributable to

-widespread and ubiquitous adenine-containing cell component, are
+the most widespread and ubiquitous adenine-containing cell

-cleaved.
+component, are cleaved.

 ATP plays a role as a transmitter in cell-cell communication, in